-- (1) The office of Registrar of Real Property (in this Law called "the Registrar") is created as a corporation sole. - (2) The Board of Directors of the DIFCA shall appoint a person to and may dismiss a person from the office of Registrar. - (3) The Board of Directors of the DIFCA shall consult with the President prior to the appointment of or dismissing the Registrar. - (2) The President is to appoint the Registrar. - (3)(4) The Registrar mustshall administer this Law. - (4)(5) The Board of Directors of the DIFCA President may also appoint one or more Deputy Registrars, Assistant Registrars, and other officers, to assist the Registrar. - (5)(6) Anything that may lawfully be done by the Registrar may lawfully be done by a Deputy Registrar or an Assistant Registrar. - (7) The Registrar may, where he considers it appropriate to do so, delegate such of his functions and powers as may more efficiently and effectively be performed by his officers or employees and, with the approval of the Board of Directors of the DIFCA either generally or in relation to any particular matter, by any other person. - (6)(8) A person dealing with the Registrar's office may assume that acts done or records made have been done or made within authority.
+- (1) The office of Registrar of Real Property (in this Law called "the Registrar") is created as a corporation sole. - (2) The Board of Directors of the DIFCA shall appoint a person to serve as Registrar and may dismiss such person from the office of Registrar. - (3) The Board of Directors of the DIFCA shall consult with the President prior to the appointment of or dismissing the Registrar. - (4) The Registrar shall administer this Law. - (5) The Registrar may, where he considers it appropriate to do so, delegate such of his functions and powers as may more efficiently and effectively be performed by his officers or employees and, with the approval of the Board of Directors of the DIFCA either generally or in relation to any particular matter, to any other person. - (6) A person dealing with the Registrar's office may assume that acts done or records made have been done or made within authority.